trixi-framework/Trixi.jl/docs/src/parallelization.md

 which are both included in [`ode_default_options`](@ref).

 ### Using parallel input and output
 Trixi.jl allows parallel I/O using MPI by leveraging parallel HDF5.jl.
+On most systems, this is enabled by default.
+Additionally, you can also use a local installation of the HDF5 library (with MPI support).
-To enable this, you first need to use a system-provided MPI library, see also [here](@ref parallel_system_MPI) and you need to tell [HDF5.jl](https://github.com/JuliaIO/HDF5.jl) to use this library.
+For this, you first need to use a system-provided MPI library, see also [here](@ref parallel_system_MPI) and you need to tell [HDF5.jl](https://github.com/JuliaIO/HDF5.jl) to use this library.
 To do so with HDF5.jl v0.17 and newer, set the preferences `libhdf5` and `libhdf5_hl` to the local paths of the libraries `libhdf5` and `libhdf5_hl`, which can be done by
 ```julia